30 Incredible Landmarks in Athens: Your Local’s Guide for 2024

 Several walking trails twist and turn through the slopes of Lycabettus.
 They lead you past fragrant flower gardens, dense woodlands, and cacti.

 All of the paths here are very well-paved and suitable for people of all ages and fitness levels.
-As you ascend towards the top of the hill, you are rewarded with some of the best views of Athens.
+As you ascend toward the top of the hill, you are rewarded with a glimpse of some of the best views of Athens.

 At the top of the hill is the quaint little whitewashed 19th-century church of Agios Georgios, and a huge flagpole sporting the Greek flag.
 You can go inside and admire the various Orthodox icons and frescoes.
 Donate a few cents to light a candle for loved ones lost.